chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/867e69e208ff59d1f8baae7ed41d3e163a51bc65/patches/patch1/responses/ThriftReader.java_response.txt

     this.byteOffsetInputStream = new ByteOffsetInputStream(
         new RandomAccessFile(path, "r"), readBufferSize);
-    this.framedTransport = new TFramedTransport(new TIOStreamTransport(this.byteOffsetInputStream), maxMessageSize); // Adjusted constructor call
+    this.framedTransport = new TFramedTransport(new TIOStreamTransport(this.byteOffsetInputStream), maxMessageSize);
     this.baseFactory = Preconditions.checkNotNull(baseFactory);
     this.protocol = protocolFactory.get(this.framedTransport);
   }